DES Rental Assistance in Arizona: Eligibility, Benefits & What to Do Now

 • The renter’s household income was less than or equal to 80% of the area median income (AMI).

 Applicants applied for assistance with rent and utilities through the ERAP online platform.
-Paper applications or phone support at 1-833-912-0878 were available.
+Paper applications or phone support at 1-833-912-0878 were also available.

 Payments could be made to renters, utility companies, or landlords (if participating).